dotse/tls-fed-auth/tls-fed-auth.md

 ## Public Key Pinning

-FedAE implements public key pinning as specified in [@!RFC7469].
+MATF implements public key pinning as specified in [@!RFC7469].
 Public key pinning associates one or more unique public keys with each endpoint within the federation, stored in the federation metadata.
 During a connection, clients and servers extract the public key from the received certificate and validate it against the pre-configured public key pins retrieved from the federation metadata.

 ### Benefits of Public Key Pinning

-The decision to utilize public key pinning in the FedAE framework was driven by several critical factors aimed at enhancing security and ensuring trust:
+The decision to utilize public key pinning in the MATF framework was driven by several critical factors aimed at enhancing security and ensuring trust:

 #### Interfederation Trust

 In interfederation environments, where multiple federations need to trust each other, public key pinning remains effective.
 Each federation can pin the public keys of entities in other federations, ensuring trust across boundaries.
 Unlike private certificate chains, which can become complex and difficult to manage across multiple federations, public key pinning provides a straightforward mechanism for establishing trust.
-FedAE interfederation addresses this challenge by aggregating metadata from all participating federations into a unified metadata repository.
+MATF interfederation addresses this challenge by aggregating metadata from all participating federations into a unified metadata repository.
 This shared metadata enables secure communication between entities in different federations, ensuring consistent key validation and robust cross-federation trust and security.

 #### Fortifying Security Against Threats